codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 * Batch norm can be applied after each layer or your can sprinkled it out over few layers which you pick

 ### nn.BatchNorm2d

+ Batch Normalization is done over the C dimension, computing statistics on (N, H, W) slices, it’s common terminology to call this **Spatial Batch Normalization
+ **

 ```python
 network2 = nn.Sequential(